 (5.0/5.1) IN-CSE and in-turn AE is notified of the newly registered AE's based on the earlier subscription.

 For efficiency purposes IPE could perform lazy discovery i.e. discover OIC resources only after getting a request from any oneM2M entity.
-Such options could be added in the TS.
+Such options could be added in the TS-0024 [i.6]

 7.4.4 Subscription & Notification Interworking Procedure